Ruthin RFC: Former players of note

 In 1992, James Salisbury became the first Ruthin produced player to earn a Welsh Youth Cap and after playing for Liverpool St Helens and Widnes RL.
-Two other members include Eifion Lewis-Roberts and Rob Higgitt who are recent first team players and products of Ruthins youth system.
+Two other members include Eifion Lewis-Roberts and Rob Higgitt who are recent first team players and products of Ruthin's youth system.
 Lewis-Roberts played for Sale Sharks for over 10 years and played for spell in the Top 14 for Toulon.
 Higgitt played for the Scarlets and played for Bristol for several years.

 Lewis-Roberts is the first former Ruthin player to have donned a Wales senior team shirt when he made his debut appearance against Canada in November 2008.
 Hollywood actor Rhys Ifans is also a product of the club's youth system having played mini-rugby for Ruthin along with his brother Llŷr.